jh3nd3rs0n/jargyle/README.md

 The following are common routing rule fields:

 -   `routingRule` : This field starts a new routing rule.
-No value needs to specified (The value can be empty).
+No value needs to specified (the value can be empty).
 This field is required.
--   `routeId` : Specifies the ID for a route.
+-   `routeId` : Specifies the [ID for a route](#5-14-chaining-to-multiple-specified-chains-of-other-socks-servers).
 This field can be specified multiple times for each ID for a route.
 This field is optional.
 -   `routeIdSelectionStrategy` : Specifies the [selection strategy](#5-17-5-selection-strategy) for the next route ID to use from the list of route IDs.
 This field is optional.
 -   `logAction` : Specifies the [logging action](#5-17-3-log-action) to take if the route ID is selected from the list of route IDs.
 This field is optional.